DerivedFunction01/acct-cik/main/system_prompt.md

     *   First, identify any financial risks mentioned (e.g., interest rates, foreign currency)
     *   Next, identify the specific derivative or hedging instruments used to manage those risks (e.g., swaps, forwards), or if none are present.
     *   If any specific derivative or hedging instruments are mentioned, note any details like notional amounts and the year they were used, or if they are references to policy/disclosure.
-    *   If the text seems unrelated, double check again in your reasoning.
     *   Conclude your reasoning by stating the key points you will add in the summary.

 2.  **Write the Summary:** After the `<|think|>` block, provide a clear and concise summary based on your reasoning.
 The summary should be in plain English.
 If no notional amounts or specific years are mentioned, do not include that in the final summary.